Dynamic Raw Material Generation and Traceability

 Type 4: Die cutting operation takes place before the final product is created.
-Input rolls are laminated and either shapes are formed on the final product, or one of the layers is cut
+Input rolls are laminated and either shape are formed on the final product, or one of the layers is cut

 Different raw materials (with different batches) can be used to form the same final product.
 Thus, MSF will provide full traceability to differentiate which materials were consumed for each final product.